 Effective April 1, 2011, the Company entered into a revised administrative and advisory services agreement (the "Tau Agreement") with Tau Capital Corp. ("Tau").
-Warren Newfield and Greg Kinross, both directors of Talon are also directors of Tau.
+Warren Newfield, the Company's Executive Chairman is also a director of Tau.
 Under the Tau Agreement, Talon agreed to pay Tau a monthly service fee of \$58,500.
-Effective April 1, 2012, the parties agreed to lower the monthly service fee to \$25,000, given that Tau would be providing fewer direct services to Talon.
+Effective April 1, 2012, the parties agreed to lower the monthly service fee to \$25,000, given that Tau would be providing fewer direct services to

+Talon.
 On June 1, 2012, the Tau Agreement was terminated by the parties.
-For the nine months ended September 30, 2013, fees paid for these services were \$nil (2012 - \$225,500).
+For the year ended December 31, 2013, fees paid for these services were \$nil (2012 - \$225,500).

 Effective April 1, 2011, Talon entered into a services agreement with a company owned by an officer and director of Talon (Luis Azevedo) (the "Brazil Agreement").
 Pursuant to the Brazil Agreement, the company provides Talon with certain accounting, legal and general administrative functions in Brazil.
 The Brazil Agreement had an initial term of one year and automatically renewed for additional one year terms, until terminated in accordance with its terms.
 Under the Brazil Agreement, Talon agreed to pay a monthly service fee of US\$33,000.
-Effective May 1, 2012, the parties agreed to lower the monthly service fee to US\$18,000.
+Effective May 1, 2012, the parties agreed to lower the monthly service fee to US\$23,000 and, on October 1, 2012, the parties agreed to further lower the monthly service fee to US\$18,000.
 Coupled with the revised fee in October 2012, the parties agreed to a one year term for the Brazil Agreement terminating September 30, 2013, unless extended by agreement of the parties.
-From October 1, 2013, the parties have agreed to extend the Brazil Agreement on a month-to-month basis.
-For the nine months ended September 30, 2013, fees paid amounted to \$158,000 (2012 - \$256,266).
+The parties agreed to extend the Brazil Agreement from September 30, 2013 while they renegotiated a new agreement.
+On January 1, 2014, the parties entered into an amended and restated services agreement (the "New Brazil Agreement") pursuant to which the parties agreed to lower the monthly service fee to US\$5,000 for a term of one year, unless extended by agreement of the parties.
+As part of the negotiation of the New Brazil Agreement which resulted in the lower monthly service fee, the Company agreed to transfer the Campo Grande Project license to a company controlled by Luis Azevedo for no additional consideration.
+For the year ended December 31, 2013, fees paid amounted to \$208,000 (2012 - \$309,726).

-Accounts payable and accrued liabilities at September 30, 2013 include \$nil payable to related parties (December 31, 2012 - \$1,919 payable to Tau).
+Accounts payable and accrued liabilities at December 31, 2013 include \$17,918 payable under the Brazil Agreement (December 31, 2012 - \$1,919 payable to Tau).

-The remuneration of directors and officers of the Company for the three and nine months ended September 30, 2013 and September 30, 2012 were as follows:
+The remuneration of directors and officers of the Company for the years ended December 31, 2013 and 2012 were as follows: